ecmwf/fdb/docs/README.rst

 Installation
 ============

-fdb employs an out-of-source build/install based on CMake.
+FDB employs an out-of-source build/install based on CMake.

 Make sure ecbuild is installed and the ecbuild executable script is found ( ``which ecbuild`` ).